 The first 2019 issue of the North American Korean Philosophy Association Newsletter has been published.
 Please click here to see the full letter.

-The latest newsletter of the North American Korean Philosophy Association (NAKPA) is available here.
+Please see here for the latest newsletter from the North American Korean Philosophy Association.

 Slightly belatedly (my fault), here is the May edition of the North American Korean Philosophy Association.